JBAgent/JBAssist/README.md

    - Mail.Read
    - Calendars.Read
    - User.Read.All (for user search)
+   - Presence.Read.All (for presence information)
+   - TeamMember.Read.All (for Teams information)
 5. Click "Add permissions"
 6. Click "Grant admin consent for [your organization]"